 As more and more states legalize recreational and medical marijuana, it seems like the nationwide approval of marijuana and cannabis-derived product sales is inevitable.
 However, for now, marijuana companies face unique challenges when developing their brands and protecting their trademarks.

-Federal trademark registrations are not allowed for marijuana and cannabis-derived products
+Federal trademark registrations are not currently allowed for marijuana and cannabis-derived products

 You cannot register your trademark for marijuana products with the U.S. Patent and Trademark Office.
 Trademark law prohibits the registration of products that cannot be lawfully sold across state lines in the United States.
 In the case of marijuana (and products derived from it), the U.S. government prohibits the sale across state lines under the Controlled Substances Act.
 From the USPTO: